regregex/OS126/README.md

      INY
      STAIY &0000 ;saves 4 ms

-Modify line 285 of `src/MOS38` accordingly:
+Modify line 313 of `src/MOS38` accordingly:

-     % 479 ;padding
+     % 514 ;padding

-Twenty-one more bytes can be saved by reverting portions of source code to the original.
+Twenty-five more bytes can be saved by reverting portions of source code to the original.
 They are:

 - 3 bytes providing the OSWRSC entry (in `src/MOS99`).
 - 6 bytes calculating the cassette file size (in `src/MOS72`)
 - 5 bytes ensuring RFS file searching terminates (in `src/MOS54`)
 - 7 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`)
+- 4 bytes speeding up character recognition (in `src/MOS11`)

 An archive of [OS 1.25][9] is available separately.
 The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26, STARGO and